ZhgChg.Li

 ⚠️⚠️⚠️⚠️⚠️

-Using transitionContext.view(forKey: .from) during Present will be nil, and
+Using transitionContext.view(forKey: .from) during Present will be nil,

-Using transitionContext.view(forKey: .to) during Dismiss will also be nil;
+Using transitionContext.view(forKey: .to) during Dismiss will also be nil ;

-You still need to get the value from viewController.view.
+Still need to get values from viewController.view.

 ⚠️⚠️⚠️⚠️⚠️